 SEX: None to speak of.

 FOR WHICH AUDIENCES?
-The Prom is suitable for teens and above, although some parents may be uncomfortable with the subject matter.
+The Prom is suitable for teens and above.

 RATING: The movie version of The Prom was rated “PG-13” for some suggestive references and language.